Rakiya A. Muhammad

 “I did not charge anybody a fee.
 We are just doing it to grow the market.
 Sometimes, I even pay some trainees from the sales I made.
 I am just willing to help the market grow and nothing more.”

-It is gratifying for him building the capacity of others, including his biological children.
+It is gratifying for him to build the capacity of others, including his biological children.

 An indigene of Sokoto State, Mustapha Labo, who started the trade five years ago, attests to a cordial relationship between the nationals of the two nations.

-The users use them for cooking, food warming, and storage of water.
-The pots come in sizes 0 to 30; it could last for 20 years if well maintained, the producers claim.
+Users use them for cooking, warming food, and storing water.
+The pots come in sizes 0 to 30; they can last for 20 years if well-maintained, the producers claim.

-Tea brewing is another trade Nigeriens are making marks in Sokoto.
-Abdurrahman Yunusa has been living in Sokoto State now for eight years.
-“I came here to undertake a tea selling business, which my father has been doing in Sokoto for many years,” he discloses.
+Tea brewing is another trade in which Nigeriens are making a mark in Sokoto.
+Abdurrahman Yunusa has been living in Sokoto State for eight years.
+“I came here to undertake a tea-selling business, which my father has been doing in Sokoto for many years,” he discloses.

-“Often, I send upkeep money for my wife and three children in my country; sometimes I travel home to spend time with my family and relation.”
+“Often, I send upkeep money for my wife and three children in my country; sometimes I travel home to spend time with my family and relatives.”

 Yunusa relishes the tea trade and the business environment.
 “Since I came into Nigeria, I have never engaged in any business except that of selling tea to the locals both morning and night,” he asserts.